RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Benchmark Results on the Datasets

 \item \textbf{S4.
 Greedy Backward Search (GB):} It starts from the AR2N graph, which includes the entire RDB, and greedily repeats an action (except for \texttt{add\_fk\_edge}) that yields the greatest improvement to the current graph. \item \textbf{S5.
 Greedy Local Search (GL):} It starts from a random graph and greedily repeats an action of any type that provides the greatest improvement to the current graph.

 \item \textbf{S6.
 Evolutionary Algorithm (EA):} It applies evolutionary principles, including \textit{mutation} and \textit{selection}, to iteratively evolve graph models over generations.
 It randomly applies the predefined actions of any type to mutate the current graph and search for improved ones.
 Our implementation follows the regularized evolution strategy~\cite{real2019regularized}. \item \textbf{S7.
 Bayesian Optimization (BO):} It applies a Bayesian optimization algorithm, specifically BANANAS \cite{white2021bananas}, to the RDB-to-graph modeling task.
 This approach efficiently explores the graph model space by (a) modeling the function that maps actions to performance and (b) iteratively selecting actions of any type that are likely to improve the graph. \item \textbf{S8.
 Reinforcement Learning (RL):} It applies a controller based on recurrent neural networks~\cite{schuster1997bidirectional, hochreiter1997long} and trains it via a policy gradient descent approach~\cite{williams1992simple, baker2017designing}.
-The RL model learns to select actions of any type at each step of the RDB-to-graph modeling process to optimize downstream-task performance. \end{itemize} Further details of the action-based search algorithms are provided in Appendix~\ref{sec:appendix_bench}.
+The RL-based predictor learns to select actions of any type at each step of the RDB-to-graph modeling process to optimize downstream-task performance. \end{itemize} Further details of the action-based search algorithms are provided in Appendix~\ref{sec:appendix_bench}.

-\textbf{LLM-Based Method.} Inspired by AutoG~\cite{chen2025autog}, we developed an \textbf{LLM-based baseline (S9)} that directly generates action sequences for RDB-to-graph modeling.
-For fair comparisons with the above action-based search algorithms, it operates over the same predefined set of action types.
+\textbf{LLM-Based Baselines.} Inspired by AutoG~\cite{chen2025autog}, we developed the following two LLM-based baselines that generate action sequences for RDB-to-graph modeling using LLMs. \begin{itemize}[leftmargin=*] \item \textbf{S9.
+LLM baseline (LLM):} It directly generates action sequences that specify how a given RDB is expressed as a graph based on the given prompts.
+At each step, an LLM is provided with a set of candidate actions and selects a sequence of actions expected to be most effective, based on its reasoning capabilities.
 The key distinction from AutoG lies in the simplified prompt design.
-Prompts irrelevant due to differences in action spaces are omitted.
-At each step, an LLM is provided with a set of candidate actions and selects a sequence of actions expected to be most effective, based on its reasoning capabilities. \textbf{Claude Sonnet-3.5} is used as the backbone LLM, and details of the prompt design for action selection are provided in Appendix~\ref{sec:appendix_prompt}.
+Prompts irrelevant due to differences in action spaces are omitted. \item \textbf{S10.
+LLM-CoT baseline (LLM-CoT):} It applies Chain-of-Thought~\cite{wei2022chain} prompt design to encourage complex reasoning in the LLM baseline during the action selection step. \end{itemize} For fair comparisons with the above action-based search algorithms, both baselines operate over the same predefined set of action types. \textbf{Claude Sonnet-3.5} is used as the backbone LLM, and details of the prompt designs are provided in Appendix~\ref{sec:appendix_prompt}.